webrecorder/create-archive-now/README.md

 yarn start
 ```

+### CORS Proxy

+Using this service requires a CORS proxy.

+We recommend running your own version of a CORS proxy, or our version of: https://github.com/webrecorder/wabac-cors-proxy
+which is designed to be run as a Cloudflare Worker.
+See that repo for configuring allowed origins.

-### Updating AWP
+### Using with local AWP

-This includes a bundled version of AWP 0.13.0 from https://github.com/webrecorder/archiveweb.page/tree/ts-work

-To update AWP:
+This repo works with the latest release of ArchiveWeb.page NPM package, [@webrecorder/archivewebpage](https://npmjs.com/package/@webrecorder/archivewebpage).

+For development, it may be useful to test with a local version of AWP, which does all the archiving / replay.

-1) Ensure you have https://github.com/webrecorder/archiveweb.page/tree/ts-work checked out, do `yarn link`
+1) Ensure that you have a locally checked out version of [webrecorder/archiveweb.page](https://github.com/webrecorder/archiveweb.page) built.
+Run `yarn run build` in that repo.

-2) yarn link "@webrecorder/archivewebpage"
+2) Run `yarn link "@webrecorder/archivewebpage"` in this repo

-3) Run `yarn run update-awp`
+3) Run `yarn run update-awp` to copy the built dist files from AWP for testing.

-This is only needed for bug fixes in AWP at the moment.
+4) Run `yarn start`.